The loss of a great music artist makes us turn to their songs…for comfort, to remember them, and to immerse ourselves in their art.

-Other songs you might want to add include “Waiting For Tonight” (It’s a good uptempo song with background vocals by The Bangles, from Anthology), and The Traveling Wilburys’ songs “End Of The Line” and “Last Night”.
-These three are actually from the 1980’s.
+Other songs you might want to add include “Waiting For Tonight” (It’s a good uptempo song with background vocals by The Bangles, from the Playback box set), and The Traveling Wilburys’ song “End Of The Line”.
+These two are actually from the 1980’s.

 There are many other songs that could be on this list, but these along with the Greatest Hits album will give you a good overview of his career.
 Some people may not be familiar with many of the above songs, but that’s because music trends changed and radio formats splintered so much that most people were not exposed to his later recordings.